 Summit Schedule

 There are targeted trainings for students, advisors & teachers, and school administrators.
-Registration is now open!
+Register now!

 Volunteer Opportunities

-We are actively looking for trusted adults to help us out the day of the summit.
-If you or someone you know is interested in volunteering to help out during the event, please click here to learn more and sign up.
+We are actively looking for trusted adults to help us out on the day of the summit.
+If you or someone you know is interested in volunteering to help out during the event, please click here to register and select “volunteer” under “Role.”

 Vendor Opportunities